mahanneman/AFAR-THE-folder-builder/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 Tip: AFAR Ultimate is designed to streamline your file architecture workflow and make GitHub management a breeze.
 Enjoy!
+---

+## 📜 Version History

+### 🟢 V7 (Current)
+Full-featured version with GitHub integration, file editor, Git commands, and advanced customization.

+### 🔵 V1 (Legacy – Base Version)
+The first release of AFAR included only the core **Forward** (build structure from list) and **Reverse** (export folder structure) engines – without GitHub, Git commands, or file editing features.
+If you need a lightweight, minimalist tool for just building and reversing folder structures, you can still access V1 from the [Releases page](https://github.com/mahanneman/AFAR-Ultimate/releases) or by checking out the `v1.0` tag in the repository.

+> **Note:** V1 is no longer under active development, but it remains stable and fully functional for basic use cases.